aws/aws-iot-device-sdk-java-v2/README.md

 # AWS IoT Device SDK for Java v2

 The AWS IoT Device SDK for Java v2 connects your Java applications and devices to the AWS IoT platform.
 Built on the AWS Common Runtime, it handles the complexities of secure communication, authentication, and device management so you can focus on your IoT solution.
+The SDK makes it easy to use AWS IoT services like Device Shadows, Jobs, Fleet Provisioning, and Commands.

 **Supported Platforms**: Linux, Windows, macOS, [Android](./documents/ANDROID.md)